 While browsing, Brave guards you by blocking attempts to track or collect your information.
 What makes Brave distinctly interesting is the statistics it provides to you while browsing.
 Brave allows the user to see how many trackers and ads it blocked.

-In the background, it is also watching for unsecured connections and attempts to upgrade them to an encrypted protocol.
+In the background, it is also watching for unsecured connections and attempting to upgrade them to an encrypted protocol.
 Brave will notify you of any insecure web pages or when portions of a page are insecure.

 Brave can also delete your history, cookies, and stored browsing data once you close the browser.
-Even better, Brave allows you to choose what information you’d like to delete, giving internet users the control of their online banking session.
+Even better, Brave allows you to choose what information you’d like to delete, giving internet users control of their online banking session.

 While Brave has privacy and security features built into the browser, it is compatible with the existing Google Chrome Web Store.
-You can further customize the browser by installing browser extensions for your unique security needs while conducting your financial business.
+You can further customize the browser by installing extensions for your unique security needs while conducting your financial business.

-Recommendation 2: Mozilla Firefox – A Great Second Choice
+Recommendation 2: Mozilla Firefox – More Battle-Tested

 Firefox by Mozilla is another excellent browser choice for secure online banking.
 It can be configured with security settings to block scripts from other websites and use only secure communications, much like Brave.